Raising awareness about sarcoidosis

 - FSR Patient Registry – improve awareness among doctors and researchers by sharing your experience with sarcoidosis through a 30 minute survey.
 Your answers to will improve our understanding of sarcoidosis, help researchers design new and improved clinical studies, and help to unlock a cure!

-- American Lung Association Better Breathers Clubs – find a support group to meet with other patients with respiratory illnesses
+- American Lung Association Better Breathers Clubs – find a support group to meet with other patients with respiratory illnesses.

 - Physician Finder – This online tool is searchable by both state and specialty to help patients identify the specialists in their area who are best equipped to treat the unique and diverse manifestations of sarcoidosis.

-The Foundation for Sarcoidosis Research (FSR)
+Foundation for Sarcoidosis Research (FSR)

+FSR is the nation’s leading nonprofit organization dedicated to finding a cure for this disease and to improving care for patients.
 Since its establishment in 2000, FSR has fostered more than $4 million in sarcoidosis-specific research and has worked diligently to provide resources to thousands.
 We believe that informed, engaged patients are critical to breakthroughs in disease research and improved outcomes for all individuals who suffer from sarcoidosis.

-The American Lung Association
+American Lung Association (ALA)

 The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.
 For more than 110 years, we have led the fight for healthy lungs and healthy air, whether it’s searching for cures to lung diseases, keeping kids off tobacco, or fighting for laws that protect the air we all breathe.